KasparEtter/ef1p/pages/email/email.md

 - `multipart/report` ([RFC 6522](https://tools.ietf.org/html/rfc6522)):
   Complement human-readable [(non-)delivery reports](#bounce-messages) with a machine-processable part.
 - `multipart/signed` ([RFC 1847](https://tools.ietf.org/html/rfc1847#section-2.1)):
-  Append the signature, which is generated over the first MIME part, in the second part.
+  [Append the signature](#multipart-message-nesting), which is generated over the first MIME part, in the second part.
 - `multipart/encrypted` ([RFC 1847](https://tools.ietf.org/html/rfc1847#section-2.2)):
-  Prepend the information needed to decrypt the second MIME part in the first part.
+  [Prepend the information](#multipart-message-nesting) needed to decrypt the second MIME part in the first part.
 {:.compact}

 </details>

+After many encoding-related sections,
+I want to mention two more format-related aspects before moving on to [issues with email](#issues).

 ### One-click unsubscribe

-After many encoding-related subsections,
-I quickly want to mention two more aspects before moving on to [issues with email](#issues).
 If you are subscribed to a [mailing list](#mailing-list), you may want to unsubscribe from the list after having received a message you no longer want to receive.
 Most mailing lists include a link at the bottom of each sent message,